“Just give us the words.” Stop right there! You need a website copywriter.

-Should my web copy be different to brochure copy?
+Should my web copy be different from my brochure?

-People read website copy very differently to brochure copy.
-For one, they don’t always read the page left to right.
-Many scroll and skim too.
+People read websites very differently from brochures.
+For one, they don’t always read left to right.
+Many scroll and skim-read too.

 You have seconds to draw them in.
-It’s so easy to click to your competitor instead.
-From your website content, they must *get it* fast.
-It should be succinct and easy to read, broken into short paragraphs with good use of sub-headings.
-Nobody wants to be presented with a raft of dense copy to digest.
+It’s so easy to click on your competitor instead.
+From your content writing, they must *get it* fast.
+It should be succinct and simple to read, broken into short paragraphs with good use of sub-headings.
+Nobody wants to be presented with a raft of dense words to digest.

 Of course, when it comes to online articles, there’s a distinct difference.
-Should you need help with that, check out my article writing services.
+Should you want to hire me for that, check out my article writing services.

 There’s actually no right or wrong answer to this.
-The most important thing is to ensure your reader gains what they need from each page or sees where they can go next to learn more.
+Most importantly, your reader must gain what they need or see where they can go next to learn more.

-Yes, Google needs to understand what the page is about, but don’t let that overshadow clear messaging and not overwhelming your reader.
+Yes, Google needs to understand what it's about, but don’t let that overshadow clear messaging for your reader.
 Write for your reader first.
 Always.

 Think in terms of quality, not quantity.
-A typical, high-level page might need just 200 words, or perhaps up to 700.
-Any more and your message could be too long and confusing for that page.
-Further pages on your website might create a better experience for your reader.
+A typical, high-level (home, about, services) page might need just 200 words, or perhaps up to 700.
+Any more and your message could be too long and confusing.
+Elsewhere on your website, the situation might be different.
+It's all about user experience (UX).

-Of course, blogs can be much longer, and some businesses require long sales pages.
-There are always exceptions.
-Your website copywriter will guide you.
+Blogs can be much longer, and some businesses require long articles.
+There are always exceptions, so let me guide you.

 Should my web copy be optimised?

-If you’re focusing on better Google rankings, keywords matter.
-You might feel that the content written on every page of your website should be optimised.
-But it’s not always the case.
+If you’re focusing on ranking better on Google, keywords matter.
+You might feel you should optimise everything on your website.
+That's not always the case.
 My blog about optimising website copy discusses this further.

-It can be typical to optimise high-level pages, and some of your blog posts.
-But there’s no law that says every single page must be optimised.
+It can be typical to optimise high-level areas, and some of your blog posts.
+But there’s no law saying every single page must be optimised.
 As a website content writer, I’d urge you to focus on creating engaging copy first.
 There’s no point in getting the traffic only to confuse them with your message.

-Can you write my meta data as well?
+Can you create my meta data as well?

 Meta titles and meta descriptions are important.
-Google refers to meta titles to help understand the relevancy of the web page.
-Meta titles show up in search results to concisely inform your reader.
+Google uses meta titles to help understand the relevancy of your web page.
+Meta titles appear in search results to concisely inform your reader.

-Should you want me to write these for you, I can include them in the project.
-If you want to get really serious about SEO, I’d recommend involving a specialist that I work with and they could also write your meta data.
+Should you want me to create these, I can include them in your project.
+If you want to get really serious about SEO, I’d recommend involving a specialist that I work with and they could also create your meta data.

 Can you rewrite my existing web content?

-As a website copywriter, I’m often asked this question.
+I’m often asked this question.
 Here’s the thing.
-It generally takes just as much time to recreate your existing copy as it does to write from scratch!
+It generally takes as much time to recreate your existing copy as it does to write from scratch!